Towards a Paris Agreement for nature

 What is the Convention on Biological Diversity?

 The Convention on Biological Diversity (CBD) is one of the three conventions established at the UN Conference on Environment and Development in Rio de Janeiro in 1992.
 In addition to the Framework Convention on Climate Change, a treaty to conserve biodiversity was also signed.
 In 2011, twenty specific targets were defined for the treaty, the Aichi targets.
 These strategic targets came to an end in 2020, which means that new targets must be defined.
-This will be addressed at the Biodiversity Summit in 2022 in Montreal, Canada.
+In December 2022, new targets were set for biodiversity restoration at the Biodiversity Conference in Montréal, Canada (CoP15).

 Why is the Convention on Biological Diversity important?